NHMDenmark/DaSSCo-Integration/Documentation/Integration_to_hpc_sequence.md

-# Introduction
+# Introduction to PIPEHERB0001
-This document reflects the digitization process from workstation to storage in ARS.
+This document reflects the digitization process from workstation to storage in ARS for NHMD Herbarium pipeline 1.

 # Part I: Ingesting assets to the N-Drive
 This part takes care of uploading locally created assets from workstations to a centrally accessible temporary storage, the N-Drive.